-12 Best Free Website SEO Tools to Boost Your Rank in 2025
+12 Free SEO Tools to Boost Rankings in 2025

 ← Back to blog

-Optimizing your website for search engines can feel like a high-stakes game where the best tools come with the highest price tags.
-I’ve been there, and it often forces businesses, especially startups and smaller companies, to either overspend on premium software or ignore search engine optimization altogether.
-The reality is a strong SEO strategy doesn’t have to break the bank.
-There’s an impressive array of free website SEO tools out there that deliver the data and insights you need to improve visibility, track performance, and diagnose technical issues without touching your budget.
+Optimizing your website for search can feel like a high-stakes game where the best tools seem costly.
+Many startups and smaller teams either overspend on premium suites or skip SEO altogether.
+The reality is you can build a strong SEO program with free tools that deliver the data and insights you need to improve visibility, track performance, and diagnose technical issues without breaking the bank.

 1. MicroEstimates

-MicroEstimates is an indirect but powerful SEO tool: it helps you create interactive calculators and estimators that increase user engagement and earn backlinks.
+MicroEstimates helps you create interactive calculators and estimators that increase user engagement and earn backlinks.
 The no-code, AI-assisted builder makes it easy to embed calculators on your site to answer user questions and capture leads.

 Key strengths and use cases: